TX-2/TX-2-simulator/docs/getting-started.md

 You should not need `cargo-generate`.

-If these instructions seem not to work then please [raise a bug](https://github.com/TX-2/TX-2-simulator/issues/new/choose).
+If these instructions seem not to work and the tips in [Build Trouble](build-trouble.md) don't help, then please [raise a bug](https://github.com/TX-2/TX-2-simulator/issues/new/choose).